Ivyson/Matrix-Rotation-derivation/README.md

 This document shows how to derive matrix formulas for transformations.

 ## Things to Go Through
-1. Camera Viewpoint
+1. Camera Viewpoint : Still going to work on it
-2. Projection Matrix
+2. Projection Matrix.

 ## Look at These Implementations
 1. Field Of View Matrix: